PencilInHand/spotted/README.md

 ## Edmunds API

-We will be using the Edmunds API for getting stock car information.
+We will be using the [Edmunds][edmunds] API for getting stock car information.

 # Phase 1